taw00/manuscript-css/README.md

 **Step 4** is done natively from Markdown with Joplin or the Chrome browser, or From from HTML via a Chrome browser.

-> **A note about the HTML rendering of a long-form manuscript using this
-> stylesheet.**
->
-> An HTML rendering is not a paged format.
-Therefore the HTML rendering of a
-> long-form manuscript will always be an approximation of a paper or PDF
-> document—a simulation, if you will.
-Which is fine for the purposes of
-> critique and review.
-By default, simulated page breaks are inserted (dotted
-> lines) in the HTML where they would occur when converted to a PDF.
-Also,
-> large positioning gaps are squashed just to make it easier to view.
-When the
-> document is rendered to PDF, the dotted lines will be removed and, of course,
-> the correct positioning will be rendered.
-That faint margin border also
-> disappears.

 **The process, with more detail . . .**

 ## Process summary - prepping this repository for use